ot4i/app-connect-templates/resources/markdown/Reply to a Microsoft Teams channel message with an AI-generated response from Hugging Face_instructions.md

 5. The Hugging Face node uses the `meta-llama/Llama-3.1-8B-Instruct` model for chat completion.
 Update the model name if you wish to use a different language model.
 6. Click the **Microsoft Teams** action node and update the **Team ID** and **Channel ID** to point to the channel where the AI response should be posted.
 7. To start the flow, in the banner, click **Start flow** or **Deploy flow**.

-Use this template to automatically generate AI-powered chat responses via Hugging Face whenever a new message is posted to a Microsoft Teams channel.